Hatfield Broad Oak

-Hatfield Broad Oak (also known as Hatfield Regis) is a village and civil parish in the Uttlesford district of Essex, England.
+Hatfield Broad Oak (historically also known as Hatfield Regis) is a village and civil parish in the Uttlesford district of Essex, England.
 The village is approximately 5 mi south-east of Bishop's Stortford.
 Near the church of St Mary the Virgin is former Benedictine priory Hatfield Regis Priory.
+At the 2021 census the parish had a population of 1,238.

 History

 Traces of Bronze Age occupation have been found in the parish, including the Portingbury Hills mound in Hatfield Forest.

 The settlement of Hatfield was well established by the time of the Norman Conquest and its Domesday Book population of 115 put it as the ninth largest settlement in Essex.
 At one time a royal manor of Harold I, it fell under the possession of William I. Popular for hunting in the neighbouring forest, its royal patronage led to its becoming known as Hatfield Regis, or King's Hatfield, partly to distinguish it from Hatfield Peverel, also in Essex.

 By the time the priory was dissolved, the town had over 1000 residents.